KostLinux/go-skeleton-app/README.md

 2. Try to look at the headers in response using Curl, what will you notice?

-Make a request `curl http://localhost:8080/ -I` & `http://localhost:8080/` and compare the responses.
+Make a request `curl http://localhost:8080/ -I` & `curl http://localhost:8080/` and compare the responses.

 Find out, why HTTP status codes are different.

-3. Write a test case, which tests whether the rate limiter works properly
+3. Write a simple script, which tests whether the rate limiter works properly

 Write a simple non-functional test using your preferred language to check whether the rate limiter works.